MP for South Devon

 Education

-The current education funding formula is unfair and disadvantages rural areas like South Devon.
-I have raised these concerns with Devon County Council and am awaiting a meeting with the Schools Minister to discuss them.
+The current education funding formula disadvantages rural areas like South Devon.
+I have repeatedly raised these concerns with Devon County Council and the Government.
+This shortfall is having a profound impact on the support available for children and young people with special educational needs and disabilities (SEND) in our area.

 Dentistry